-- Adult NSQIP Procedure Targeted Option – Collects data on high-risk, high-volume surgeries which include colectomy, proctectomy, ventral hernia repair, pancreatectomy, hepatectomy, esophagectomy, lung resection, cystectomy, prostatectomy, nephrectomy, breast reconstruction and muscle flaps.
+- Adult NSQIP Procedure Targeted Option – Collects data on high-risk, high-volume surgeries which include colectomy, proctectomy, appendectomy, pancreatectomy, hepatectomy, esophagectomy, lung resection, cystectomy, prostatectomy, nephrectomy, breast reconstruction and muscle flaps.

 - Pediatric NSQIP – Measures the quality of surgical care for children younger than 18 across multiple specialties.

 - Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP) – A joint program of the ACS and the American Society for Metabolic and Bariatric Surgery (ASMBS), established in 2012 for the purposes of reporting from a national registry, providing accreditation and setting standards for quality care in bariatric surgery.

 ACS NSQIP provides data reports in several formats:

 - Semiannual reports: A comprehensive risk-adjusted report released twice a year using hierarchical modeling reported as odds ratios (OR) for each participating hospital.

 - Online reports: Continuously updated site-specific reports comparing our unadjusted data to national averages.